Etutku/Databases-Project/ProjectBase.md

 ##### Task 0: Data Import**
-- Importing comma seperated value (CSV) file taxonomy_iw.csv.gz which representd Wikipedia main topic classification categories.
-Each line is a single record with two fields indicating caregory-subcategory relationship such as "1880s_films", "1889_films" indicates that there is a "1880s_films" category which has "1889_films" subcategory.
+- Importing comma-separated value (CSV) file taxonomy_iw.csv.gz which represented Wikipedia main topic classification categories.
+Each line is a single record with two fields indicating category-subcategory relationship such as "1880s_films", "1889_films" indicates that there is a "1880s_films" category which has "1889_films" subcategory.

 - _CSV file into a database_: